dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/import-a-project-by-git-url.md

 ## BitBucket

-You can import your BitBucket repository into dbt Cloud using a deploy key.
-To preserve account security, we recommend you use a service account to add the BitBucket deploy key and maintain the connection between your BitBucket repository and dbt Cloud.
-BitBucket attributes each repository commit and other git actions to the actor's Bitbucket email address.
+Use a deploy key to import your BitBucket repository into dbt Cloud.
+To preserve account security, use a service account to add the BitBucket deploy key and maintain the connection between your BitBucket repository and dbt Cloud.

+BitBucket links every repository commit and other Git action (such as opening a pull request) to the email associated with the user's Bitbucket account.

 To add a deploy key to a BitBucket account: